Group Leader

 Leukaemia (US spelling: leukemia) is the most common of all childhood cancers, accounting for approximately one-third of all paediatric malignancies and the second highest number of deaths after brain cancer.
 The Leukaemia Biology Group focuses on the most common leukaemias in children: acute lymphoblastic leukaemia (ALL) and acute myeloid leukaemia (AML).

-Our Group works on improving current understanding of high-risk leukaemias by using cutting-edge techniques alongside clinically relevant preclinical testing models.
+Our Group works on developing current understanding of high-risk leukaemias by using cutting-edge techniques alongside clinically relevant preclinical testing models.
 Our research has a strong translational focus, from bench to bedside, and is facilitated by a large and diverse collection of paediatric leukaemia samples.

 Our research includes:

-• understanding mechanisms of resistance to conventional chemotherapeutic drugs
+- understanding mechanisms of resistance to conventional chemotherapeutic drugs

-• developing and testing novel therapies for high-risk leukaemia patients
+- developing and testing novel therapies for high-risk leukaemia patients

-Key funding sources include grants from the Anthony Rothe Memorial Trust, Cancer Institute NSW, Cancer Council NSW, Leukaemia Foundation, Leukemia & Lymphoma Society (USA), National Cancer Institute (USA), National Health and Medical Research Council, Snowdome Foundation, and Tour de Cure.
+Key funding sources include grants from the Anthony Rothe Memorial Trust, Cancer Institute NSW, Cancer Council NSW, Leukaemia Foundation, Leukemia & Lymphoma Society (USA), National Cancer Institutes (USA), National Health and Medical Research Council, Snowdome Foundation, and Tour de Cure.

 Research projects